What's the Difference Between Actions and Scenes?

 - Analyze target users

-- Compare advantages and disadvantages
+- Compare strengths and weaknesses

 - Summarize strategic opportunities

-Standardized Input
+Input Standardization

-Formatted Output
+Output Formatting

 How Scenes Improve Certainty

-Scenes define the "boundaries" and "roles" of collaboration, like a "room" customized for specific tasks.
+Scene defines the "boundaries" and "roles" of collaboration, like a "room" customized for specific tasks.

-Role Fixation
+Role Solidification

 Clearly define AI's role in the Scene, such as "You are a senior AI product strategy expert".
 AI's behavior and language style will be constrained by this preset role, producing more stable and professional output.